Pandukabhaya

-Pandukabhaya (Sinhala: පණ්ඩුකාභය) was a king of Upatissa Nuwara and the first monarch of the Anuradhapura Kingdom and 6th ruler of Sri Lanka since the arrival of Prince Vijaya.
+Pandukabhaya (Sinhala: පණ්ඩුකාභය) was a king of Upatissa Nuwara and the first monarch of the Anuradhapura Kingdom.
 Pandukabhaya reigned from 437 BC to 367 BC.
-According to many historians and philosophers, he is considered the first truly Sri Lankan king following the Vijayan migration, and the ruler who ended the conflict between the Sinha clan and the local clans, reorganizing the population.
+According to many historians and philosophers, he is considered the first truly Sri Lankan king, and the ruler who ended the conflict between the Sinha clan and the local clans, reorganizing the population.
 Pandukabhaya was mentored by Pandula and Pandula's son Chandra was his advisor.

 Early life

 Pandukabhaya was the only child of Princess Unmadachithra (daughter of King Panduvasdew and Queen Baddhakachchana) and Prince Dighagamini (son of Prince Digayu and Princess Disala).

 Astrologers of Anuradhapura kingdom had predicted that Princess Umandachitra would give birth to a child who would murder her brothers so King Panduwasdeva locked Umandachitra in a building, isolating her from the outside world.
 Prince Dighagamini arrived at Upatissa gama and heard about the princess.
 He broke into the building to see the princess and later they met secretly and she gave birth to Princee Pandukabhaya.

 Due to the astrologers' advice and also for his own protection, Pandukabhaya was exchanged with a princess and raised in a village called Doramadalawa.
 His uncles later became aware of his existence and sent forces to kill him but he was able to escape with his life several times.

 A brahmin called Pandula knew of the prince's identity and taught him the necessary skills to become a king, even providing him an army, which the prince stationed them in Kasagala.